Mary's Path

 Current Goals:

-*As scheduled in their individual service plans, all teen moms will consistently attend all their individual and/or group therapy sessions; attend all their medical and health appointments; attend all their parenting classes; and demonstrate their commitment to Mary’s Path’s parenting guidelines by signing, and adhering to, its ‘Safe and Healthy Parenting Policy” standards.
-"Consistently" is deefined as attending at least 75% of scheduled sessions, appointments, meetings, classes, or workshops.
+*As scheduled in individual service plans, all teen moms will consistently attend individual and group therapy sessions, medical and health appointments, and parenting classes.
+"Consistently" is defined as attending at least 75% of scheduled sessions, appointments, meetings, classes, or workshops.

 *100% of teen moms will have help to ensure that their babies have regular well-baby medical check-ups, including all required vaccinations.
 Of those who are pregnant, 100% will give birth to a healthy baby.

-*At least 80% of the teen moms exiting Mary’s Path will have planned departures and will be offered aftercare services at least six months.
+*At least 80% of the teen moms exiting Mary’s Path will have planned departures and will be offered after-care services for at least six months.

 *100% of all staff will complete required STRTP professional development requirements and any identified additional specialty training necessary to ensure each teen mom’s needs are met.